Hurricane Laura Makes Landfall; Batters Gulf Coast

 Thousands of residents in these states have been told to evacuate.

-'The power of Hurricane Laura is unprecedented, and Texans must take action now to get out of harm's way and protect themselves,' Texas Governor Wayne Abbott said.
+'The power of Hurricane Laura is unprecedented, and Texans must take action now to get out of harm's way and protect themselves,' Texas Governor Greg Abbott said.

 Abbott will visit East Texas later this morning to meet with local officials and survey the damage, his spokesperson was quoted as saying.